 Don't Forget the Nightlight

 Nightlights provide both safety and comfort, especially during late-night feedings.
 They can also be downright adorable!

 Baby may not be on the move yet, but before you know it, you'll have your very own toddling disaster zone.
 Take care to cover electrical outlets and tuck away cords.
 Anchor down any furniture that could pose a threat, and secure rugs to the floor to prevent slips.
 You should also be wary of potential choking hazards, and be sure that all medicines, ointments, etc. are securely stowed out of baby's reach.

-Purchase all necessary diapers, wipes, lotions and ointments well ahead of baby's arrival and put them away.
-Make sure that everything you need remains in arm's reach, so you are never tempted to take a hand off baby.
+Purchase all necessary diapers, wipes, lotions, and ointments well ahead of baby's arrival and put them away.
+Make sure that everything you need remains within arm's reach, so you are never tempted to take a hand off baby.

 Be sure to get your nursery project underway early, so there will be plenty of time to air out new furniture and freshly painted spaces.
 Getting a head start will also prevent stress and ensure that you will have enough energy to finish the job.

 Need more help getting started?
-Take it one step at a time with these 12 steps to a perfectly decorated nursery.
+Take it one step at a time with steps to a perfectly decorated nursery.